cisco/mindmeld/source/userguide/role_classifier.rst

   - Bigrams: { w\ :sub:`-3`\ w\ :sub:`-2`, w\ :sub:`-2`\ w\ :sub:`-1`, w\ :sub:`-1`\ w\ :sub:`0`,  w\ :sub:`0`\ w\ :sub:`1`, w\ :sub:`1`\ w\ :sub:`2`, w\ :sub:`2`\ w\ :sub:`3` }

 Retrain the classifier with the updated feature set by passing in the :data:`my_features` dictionary as an argument to the :data:`features` parameter of the :meth:`fit` method.
-This applies our new feature extraction settings, while retaining the Workbench defaults for model and classifier types (logreg) and hyperparameter selection.
+This applies our new feature extraction settings, while retaining the MindMeld defaults for model and classifier types (logreg) and hyperparameter selection.

 .. code-block:: python